ZachBeta/slopcore_yaj_rpg/web/TESTING.md

 4. **Clean Up After Tests**: Always clean up resources in the afterEach or afterAll blocks to prevent memory leaks.

 5. **Focus on Testing Behavior**: Tests should focus on verifying the behavior of the code, not the implementation details.

+6. **Always call `disconnectAll()` in afterEach hooks**: This ensures that all socket clients are properly disconnected after each test.

+7. **Use the `SOCKET_EVENTS` constants instead of string literals**: This helps prevent typos and makes the code more readable and maintainable.

+8. **Keep timeouts short (500ms or less) for faster test runs**: This helps ensure that tests complete quickly and reliably.

+9. **Make sure all timeouts are unref'd to allow the process to exit cleanly**: This helps prevent test hangs and ensures that the process can exit cleanly.

+10. **Prefer `await` with explicit cleanup over raw Promises**: This helps ensure that resources are properly cleaned up and prevents memory leaks.

 ## Troubleshooting